-“Czech unemployment rate remains the lowest in Europe and GDP growth is one of highest, but according to the ManpowerGroup Employment Outlook Survey for the 2nd quarter of 2019, we observe structural shifts in demand for new employees.
-Our second-quarter forecast certainly doesn’t suggest that broad-based workforce contractions are in store, but it does suggest that the overall pace of hiring will slow slightly in comparison to the prior quarter and year.
+“Czech unemployment continue to decrease, but according to the ManpowerGroup Employment Outlook Survey for the 2nd quarter of 2020, we observe shifts in demand for new employees.
+Our second-quarter forecast certainly doesn’t suggest that broad-based workforce contractions are in store, but it does suggest that the overall pace of hiring will slow slightly in comparison to the prior 4 years.
 There is a decrease in hiring intentions in manufacturing – a key sector of the Czech economy – offset by an increase in business services and trade.
-Overall hiring intentions remain positive for next quarter and the good news is that 27% of large companies plan to increase hiring.
-In-demand profiles are now emphasizing specialized skills in IT, engineering, skill trades or non-specialized jobs in manufacturing and logistics.
-On the other hand, there is an oversupply in middle-class positions in administration,” said Jaroslava Rezlerová, Managing Director of ManpowerGroup Czech Republic.
+Overall hiring intentions remain positive and in-demand profiles are now emphasizing specialized skills in IT, engineering, skill trades or non-specialized jobs in manufacturing and logistics,” said Jaroslava Rezlerová, Managing Director of ManpowerGroup Czech Republic.

 Industry sector comparisons